Webpixelia/coupons-after-order/readme.txt

 8. "My coupons" on the account page

 == Changelog ==
+= 1.3.8, Mar 19, 2024 =
+* Check : compatibility with WooCommerce 8.6.X
+* Check : compatibility with WordPress 6.5 based on 6.5 RC2
+* Add: Customization options for the appearance of coupons in the customer email
+* Improvement: Refactored code for creating administration fields: new class WCCAO_Fields_Register
+* Fix: Bug related to empty email if the admin page is not saved initially

 = 1.3.7 =
 * Added new method to register custom column hooks for both HPOS and non-HPOS environments
 * Implemented changes to be in compliance with WordPress guidelines